Shane Petty sees himself as a serial entrepreneur.

-The mask market is projected to reach about $9 billion by 2021.
+The mask market is projected to reach $9 billion in value by 2021.
 In such a competitive marketplace, Petty’s products had to appeal to an audience.
 Like any good marketer, he looked for a niche.
-He settled on a sizable demographic: The people who don't want to wear a facemask at all.
+He settled on a sizable demographic: the people who don't want to wear a face mask at all.

-His business is called “My Patriot Facemasks.”
-He sells masks featuring the Punisher logo and the gun rights slogan “molon labe” (Greek for: “come and take them”).
-One mask features a Q and a white rabbit poking through the hole — a literal invitation to follow the would-be wearer down the rabbit hole.
+Petty's business is called “My Patriot Facemasks.”
+He sells masks featuring the Punisher logo and the gun rights slogan “molon labe” (Greek for “come and take them”).
+One mask features a “Q” and a white rabbit poking through the hole — a literal invitation to follow the would-be wearer down the rabbit hole.

 This is a logo associated with the conspiracy group QAnon.

 With that design, he joined dozens of sellers on Facebook, Instagram, Amazon, and Etsy who have realized conspiracy communities are also untapped e-commerce markets with money to spend.
 QAnon, with its growing power and reach, is chief among them.

 The core conspiracy pushed by Q, the group’s anonymous leader (or leaders), is that the government is run by Devil-worshipping pedophiles, many of them prominent Democrats.
 President Donald Trump was sent by top military leaders to dismantle the system from within, according to QAnon canon.

 The QAnon movement has attracted other conspiracy theorists, from 9/11 Truthers, to Plandemic adherents, and #Pizzagate acolytes.
 Along with other fringe conspiracy theories, it was labeled a growing domestic terror threat by the FBI in 2019.